 - Verify that on click to Menus, the layout modal window opens up which helps the user to place the menu on the layout section

 - Verify that on click to Advanced options in the above screenshot, the user is able to set the Fixed Parent item on adding the menu-block

 - Verify that after placing the menu-block, the main-menu links are appearing on the layout-section of the page

 - Verify that after saving the layout, the menu-links appear on the view mode of the basic page below the header

 - Verify the menu links are visible for the anonymous user

 Below are some of the UI issues related to the Layout Builder module that was identified while testing the site:

 - The user was not able to edit the custom menu block, which was placed on the basic page using the Layout Builder.
-Pencil icon for configuring the block was missing even for the admin users on the site.
+The pencil icon for configuring the block was missing even for the admin users on the site.

 - The fields are not visible properly of a content type when trying to add it using a Layout Builder.
 The user was not able to fill in the details because of this issue when there were more than 40 fields inside one content type.
 Refer to the below screenshot where the option to set the Date field using a calendar view is impossible.
 Verify that "Date" fields are half-hidden and the user is not able to click or select the current date from the calendar view.
 To fix this issue layout modal window is enabled and installed on the site.

-- Auto-complete results appear on top when the user search the internal URL in the CTA field, as shown below.
+- Auto-complete results appear on top when the user searches the internal URL in the CTA field, as shown below.